TanStack/ranger/README.md

 # React Ranger 🎛

-A headless render-prop React component for building range and multi-range sliders.
+A headless render-prop component for building range and multi-range sliders in React

 - 2kb gzipped.
 Wow!
 - Render-Prop pattern allows you to render and style the slider however you want.